NCAR/HPC-Docs/docs/allocations/ncar-allocations/index.md

 | NCAR External Projects  | 40 million *                    | 45,000 *                       |
 | NCAR Director's Reserve | 40 million                      | 45,000                         |

 Projects with NCAR visitors or university-based collaborators are eligible to use or make requests for all four categories of NCAR allocations.
-See ["NCAR and university collaborations"] (#ncarallocations-ncaranduniversityuse) below.
+See [NCAR and university collaborations](#ncarallocations-ncaranduniversityuse) below.

 -----
 ## <a name="ncarallocations-ncarstrategiccapability(nsc)projects"></a>**NCAR Strategic Capability (NSC) projects**